hemrajbhakar/web-template-forensics/README.md

   - If selector similarity >= 0.9: counted as exact match.
   - If 0.3 <= similarity < 0.9: partial credit (actual similarity fraction).
   - If < 0.3: treated as different.
+- **Tailwind class/config similarity:**
+  - Jaccard similarity is used for class sets and config keys.
+  - Highly divergent Tailwind usage/configs are penalized in the overall score.
+- **Dynamic Weighted Overall Score:**
+  - The overall similarity is a weighted average of the present categories (HTML, CSS, JSX, Tailwind):
+    - Default weights: HTML 0.4, CSS 0.2, JSX 0.2, Tailwind 0.2
+    - **Only categories with at least one file present in either folder are included.**
+    - Weights are normalized so the sum is 1.0 for the present categories.
+    - Example: If only HTML and CSS are present, weights become HTML 0.67, CSS 0.33.
-- **Overall score** is the average of all per-type scores, weighted by the number of files.
+- **Overall score** is the average of all per-type scores, weighted by the number of files and normalized weights.

 ### 5. Output & Reporting
 - The tool returns a detailed JSON report including:
-  - Per-type summary (HTML, CSS, JSX):
+  - Per-type summary (HTML, CSS, JSX, Tailwind):
     - Number of files compared, matched, unmatched
     - List of matched pairs with similarity scores and match type
     - List of unmatched files (original and modified)
     - Aggregate similarity score (with penalization)
     - Per-selector similarity details for CSS
+    - Per-file and config similarity details for Tailwind
   - Overall similarity score
   - Prediction verdicts (overall and per-type)
 - The UI displays:
   - Overall and per-type similarity scores
-  - Charts and breakdowns for each file type
+  - Charts and breakdowns for each file type (including Tailwind)
   - Prediction verdicts
   - Lists of unmatched files
+  - Tailwind class and config similarity breakdowns

 ## Example Scoring
 If you have 2 matched CSS files (similarity 0.5 and 0.0) and 2 unmatched files, the final score is: